Yuuna Suzuki

-Yuuna Suzuki (鈴木 友菜, Suzuki Yūna) is a Japanese model and actress from Tokyo who has appeared in a number of television drama series and variety shows, as well as featuring in magazines including as a cover model.
+Yuuna Suzuki (鈴木 友菜, Suzuki Yūna) is a Japanese model and actress from Tokyo, who has appeared in a number of television drama series and variety shows, as well as featuring in magazines including as a cover model.
 She is affiliated with the talent agency Space Craft.

+Personal life

+On 31 December 2024, she revealed on Instagram that she got married in February.